Raku/problem-solving/README.md

-If someone opens an issue that doesn't belong in Problem Solving, then anyone with sufficient GitHub permissions to do so should close the issue and direct the user to the correct place to address that issue (e.g., the Rakudo repo).
+If someone opens an issue that doesn't belong in Problem Solving, then anyone with sufficient GitHub permissions to do so should close the issue and either direct the user to the correct place to address this issue (e.g., the Rakudo repo) or open an issue themselves.

 ### Step 2: Initial proposed solution